osrf/TSC-RMW-Reports/README.md

 We feel that we were able to collect a large and representative sample of the ROS community for this survey with a sufficient number of users for each RMW included in the final report.
 The respondents to the survey represent a wide swath of ROS 2 users with the preponderance of responses coming from ROS 2 Foxy Fitzroy users.
 These respondents reported a wide range of skill levels and varying degrees of competency in debugging, networking, and ROS development skills.
 What is remarkable about the responses is how uniform they were on most questions relating to their selected RMW vendor.
 The difference between most of the responses varies by no more than 5% for most of the questions.

 Questions one, two, and three are leader questions that help us understand the ROS 2 community’s understanding of ROS middleware.
 By and large ROS 2 users, using both RMWs, say that they understand how RMWs work, how to change them, and that their current RMW worked out of the box for them.
 However, Cyclone DDS RMW users are slightly more likely to understand RMWs.
 Question four asks if a given user has changed their RMW, and unsurprisingly Cyclone DDS RMW users are much more likely to have considered changing their RMW.
 Question five, “Does Open Robotics provide sufficient information to make a sound RMW selection” received on average a neutral response indicating we could do more to support the community.
-For questions six, seven, and eight, most users, from both RMWs, feel they have sufficient support, documentation, and debugging tools.
+For questions six, seven, and eight, most users, from both RMWs, feel they have sufficient support, documentation, and debugging tools, with Cyclone DDS users believing they have slightly better support and debugging tools, and Fast RTPS users feeling like they have better documentation.
 Question nine asks if the selected RMW has sufficient features, and Cyclone DDS RMW users believe it performs slightly better in this category.

 Question ten shows that Cyclone DDS RMW users believe that they have sufficient performance for their application, but the difference is small, only 6%.
 Question eleven, “I am considering changing or have changed my RMW due to technical challenges” is interesting because the responses are nearly uniform between the two RMWs.
-In question twelve we find that ROS users generally agree that DDS RMWs have improved the overall ROS experience.
+In question twelve we find that ROS users generally agree that DDS RMWs have improved the overall ROS experience; but those who have had issues and had to switch to Cyclone having a less rosy view of DDS in general.
 Question thirteen asks respondents if they would recommend their RMW as the default, to which Cyclone DDS RMW users have a more positive response.
 Similarly, question fourteen asks is the user would recommend their RMW to a friend, and a slightly higher percentage of Cyclone DDS RMW users would do so.
 This question is very similar to the “net promoter score” used by product managers to understand customer attitudes towards a product.
 Most of the remaining questions are fairly similar results except for question eighteen, “I consider my current RMW implementation robust, reliable, and ready for production.”
-Question eighteen had a slightly higher positive response rate from Cyclone DDS RMW users.
+Question eighteen had a slightly higher positive response rate from Cyclone DDS RMW users than Fast RTPS users.

 All in all, Cyclone DDS RMW rated more favorably among its users, but only very slightly so.